 In order to test rolling resistance, we swapped between the tyres as a rider rode a bike on rollers, measuring power output and speed, as well as atmospheric conditions and bike/rider weight, repeated over a number of days testing.
 This allows us to calculate what is known as the Coefficient of Rolling Resistance (or "Crr"), which can be used to model the power output required to travel on a normal road.
 A lower Crr is better - in that it requires less power to travel at the same speed.

 The Vittoria Corsa Speed (which is inner tube or tubeless compatible) was the fastest tyre on test, in both 23mm and 25mm.
-However the Michelin Power TT (clincher only) tyre in 25mm was extremely close and only had a 0.8-0.9w penalty for a pair of wheels at 45kph.
+However the Michelin Power TT and Veloflex Record tyres (clincher only) were extremely close and only had a 0.8-1.0w penalty for a pair of wheels at 45kph.

-The faster tyres were also some of the thinnest and lightest - the Pirelli P Zero (clincher only) weighed in at a super lightweight 178g!
+The faster tyres were also some of the thinnest and lightest - the Veloflex Record (clincher only) weighed in at a super lightweight 147g!

 For better puncture protection on rougher roads however, thicker tyres such as the Specialized Turbo Cotton (clincher only) or the various Continental GP5000 tyres (clincher and tubeless compatible) may be a better choice.

 In this test we found that the Vittoria Corsa Speed was the fastest clincher tyre as well as being tubeless compatible.
-The new Michelin Power TT tyre was a very close second, however this was clincher only.
+The new Michelin Power TT tyre and the classic Veloflex Record were close seconds, however they were clincher only.
 The next fastest tubeless tyre was the Schwalbe TT TLE (3.6-3.7w penalty for a pair of wheels at 45kph over Vittoria Corsa Speed).

 The difference between the fastest tyres and the Continental GP5000 range was around 5-8w for a pair of wheels - which given the slightly thicker construction of the GP5000 range is potentially a penalty that can be worth having to reduce the risk of punctures.